TUVIMEN/treerequests/README.md

 `--max-redirs NUM` Set the maximum number of redirections to follow

-`--proxies DICT` (where `DICT` is python stringified dictionary) are directly passed to requests library, e.g. `--proxies '{"http":"127.0.0.1:8080","ftp":"0.0.0.0"}'`.
+`--proxy PROXY` Use the specified proxy, can be used multiple times.
+If set to `URL` it'll be used for all protocols, if in `PROTOCOL URL` format it'll be set only for given protocol, if in `URL URL` format it'll be set only for given path.
+If first character is `@` then headers are read from file.

 `-H ,--header "Key: Value"` very similar to `curl` `--header` option, can be specified multiple times e.g. `--header 'User: Admin' --header 'Pass: 12345'`.
 Similar to `curl` `Cookie` header will be parsed like `Cookie: key1=value1; key2=value2` and will be changed to cookies.
-If first character is '@' then headers are read from file e.g. `--header @file`.
+If first character is `@` then headers are read from file e.g. `--header @file`.

 `-b, --cookie "Key=Value"` very similar to `curl` `--cookie` option, can be specified multiple times e.g. `--cookie 'auth=8f82ab' --cookie 'PHPSESSID=qw3r8an829'`, without `=` character argument is read as a file.